 I have been scanning Facebook these last few days and I have to say that I am disappointed in the nasty comments people have toward one another about this subject.
 People are arguing about facts and statistics and getting their information from the media.
 I hope it stops.
 Medical doctors and scientists have the correct information, seek out their information and guidance.
 I really would like to continue as I have strong feelings about this but I refuse to get political on our blog.
 Enough said.

 This virus has changed all our lives.
 Gary and I are scheduled to leave for Arezzo on April 30th – 42 days from today’s post.
 Are we going to be able to go?
 Will this virus be under control by then?
 We have questions, like every other traveler, about how our flights will be handled by American Airlines.
 If Italy is still on lockdown, will they credit our already purchased flight?
 We will hopefully find some answers in the next week or two.

 We are already mentally on our next journey and adventure.
 If Italy gets the virus under control and opens its borders we will indeed continue with our plans.
 As we suggest to everyone we help with travel, always have a ‘Plan B.” What will ours be?
 We are still working that out.

 Coronavirus in the United States

-Here in Arizona, the large stores such as Costco, Sams Club, and Walmart have empty shelves of toilet paper, paper towels, Lysol and Clorox products.
-I happen to need some hand sanitizer, not due to the Coronavirus and went to Bath and Body Works.
+Here in Arizona, large stores such as Costco, Sams Club, and Walmart have empty shelves of toilet paper, paper towels, Lysol, and Clorox products.
+I happen to need some hand sanitizer, not due to the Coronavirus, and went to Bath and Body Works.
 They were sold out the day I went.

 Silver Lining News

-I have actually found some heartwarming news among the sadness of the Coronavirus.
+I have actually found some heartwarming news in the sadness of the Coronavirus.
 I’m sure there is more good news out there but I thought I’d share the two things I found recently: